james113001/james113001.github.io/index.md

 # About Me

-I am a recent MSc graduate from [Imperial College London](https://www.imperial.ac.uk/) for Health Data Analytics and Machine Learning.
+I am a data analyst for Lambeth Council and a recent MSc graduate from [Imperial College London](https://www.imperial.ac.uk/) for Health Data Analytics and Machine Learning.
 My thesis was in conjunction with AstraZeneca on investigating machine learning methods for addressing competing risks in survival analysis.
-I earned my BS in biomedical engineering at the [University of Missouri-Columbia](https://missouri.edu/), with emphases in bioinformatics and pre-med.
+Prior to that, I earned my BS in biomedical engineering at the [University of Missouri-Columbia](https://missouri.edu/), with emphases in bioinformatics and pre-med.

-In two past summers, I conducted research in two labs: Georgia Institute of Technology/Emory University School of Medicine and University of Missouri.
+In two summers of my undergrad, I conducted research in two labs: Georgia Institute of Technology/Emory University School of Medicine and University of Missouri.

 My interests lie in leveraging data in any setting, within or beyond healthcare.
 It is exciting to think about the endless ways I can apply my skillset to drive change in our Information Age!

 When the laptop is closed, I am a content creator, tutor, and model.
-I apply these skills as the founding creator for [Imperial College's official Tikok](https://www.tiktok.com/@imperialcollege) and also my personal Tiktok (64.6k followers).
+I applied these skills as the founding creator for [Imperial College's official Tikok](https://www.tiktok.com/@imperialcollege) and also my personal Tiktok.
 I enjoy dancing which I did through teams in both undergrad and graduate school.
 I also make time for playing tennis and sketching.

 # Projects
 Competing Risks Analysis with Machine Learning (05/2022 - 09/2022):